thuinanutshell/thuinanutshell/README.md

 ## Hello, I'm Thu 👋

-i love working with data and coding stuff from scratch :)
+i love working with data and coding simulations and machine learning algorithms from scratch :)

 <!--
 **thuinanutshell/thuinanutshell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.